The Last Teddy Bear

 “I’m afraid I have some bad news.”

 His marriage was gone to hell.
-Young Henry was the hostage of a cursed teddy bear.
+His son was the hostage of a cursed teddy bear.
 What next?

 “My sister’s medications?”